JTBassett/Olive_Loan_Prediction_Workshop/README.md

 for example:
 pip install pandas

-# Runnning the Tests
+# Running the Tests
 There are no tests.
 We move fast and break things

 # Authors and Contributors
 J.T.
 Bassett with help from Kaggle and Analytics Vidhya

 # Acknowledgments
-Thanks to the Omega Labs and Analysis teams for putting up with this sub-par readme
+Thanks to the Omega Labs and Analysis teams for allowing me to present